 When we were kids, we wanted to grow up.
 We would envy the adults and think that life would be awesome if only the time would pass and we become adults ourselves.
 But when we grow up to be adults, we realize that life isn’t all fun and games as an adult.
 It’s hard.

 We had it easy at childhood because the obstacles on our way were conveniently removed by our parents.
 We had a smooth walk in the path of life thinking that it’s so easy to live.
 When we are finally adults, nobody removes the obstacles in front of us.
 We have to overcome them by ourselves.
 We want to get ahead in life but overcoming the obstacles is hard, which makes life hard.

 We all want to attain the big-4:

-We will first go through why it’s hard to achieve the big-4 and then we will go through some elements which makes your life harder as if it already isn’t hard enough.
+We will first go through why it’s hard to achieve the big-4 and then we will go through some elements which make your life harder as if it isn’t already hard enough.

 After we go through the reasons why life is so hard, I will give you the strategies to make it easier.

-Unless you were born with a silver spoon, there are 2 ways that you can make money:
+Unless you were born with a silver spoon in your mouth, there are 2 ways that you can make money: